TritonDataCenter/rfd/rfd/0148/README.md

 cases where the compute node has an abundance of available disk space.
 Either the bookmark or the snapshot (if it still exists) may be used for sending future incremental snapshots.

+XXX for on-prem customers, we may need a store other than manta.
+Do we do this by streaming snapshots via `zfs send $snap | ssh $snap_host "cat > $snap_path"` or via some simple webapp that needs to run in an infrastructure container?

 ## Snapshot Operations